seerge/g-helper/docs/README.md

 -------------------------------

-_Designed and developed for Asus Zephyrus G14 2022 (with AMD Radeon iGPU and dGPU).
-But could and should potentially work for G14 of 2021 and 2020, G15, X FLOW, and other ROG models for relevant and supported features._

 I don't have a Microsoft certificate to sign the app yet, so if you get a warning from Windows Defender on launch (Windows Protected your PC), click More Info -> Run anyway.
-Alternatively you can compile and run project by yourself using Visual Studio :)

 ------------------

 ## Power user settings

-_GENERAL NOTE: "Power user" settings require some config edits.
-Before making any changes to ``config.json`` - quit G-Helper.
-Make your changes.
-Run G-Helper again._
+GENERAL NOTE: "Power user" settings require editing config located at ``%AppData%\GHelper\config.json``.

+Quit G-Helper
+Make your changes / additions co ``config.json``
+Start G-Helper again

+_Make sure to keep json structure (i.e. not to break it with extra or missing commas, etc.) or the app will fail to read it and will just recreate an empty config instead._

 ### Manual app language setting

 By default the app will use your windows language setting.
 But you can set language manually (if it supported of course)

-Add following line to ``%AppData%\GHelper\config.json`` : ``"language" : "en"`` (by replacing "en" with language of your choice)
+``"language" : "en"`` (by replacing "en" with language of your choice)

 ### Custom windows power plans with each mode

-In ``%AppData%\GHelper\config.json`` you can manually add a custom power plan (or power mode) GUID.
+You can manually assign a custom power plan (or power mode) GUID to each mode.
 It can be either "real" power plan that can be switched or "overlay" power plan like the ones g-helper sets by default.

 Format is following : ``"scheme_<mode>" : "GUID" ``
 Where ``mode = 0 (balanced), 1 (turbo), 2 (silent)``